leah-zhang/agentic-ai-bootcamp-banking/Lab Instuctions/readme.md

   | May 13     | Purchase  | -30 EUR | Grocery Store        |
   ```

 - Since this agent will be a collaborator agent and will be invoked by GFM Bank Orchestrator Agent, we don't want to enable it for direct chat on the chat homepage.
-Disable the **Show agent** feature.
+Disable the **Home page** toggle.

   ![Show agent toggle](./teller_ag_imgs/i14.png)